ubisoft/Chroma/README.md

-# Chroma
+# UbiChroma

-**Chroma** helps in simulating different types of color blindness occurring in society.
+**UbiChroma** helps in simulating different types of color blindness occurring in society.

 Main purpose of this is to simulate 3 major [Color Blindness](https://en.wikipedia.org/wiki/Color_blindness) types _Protanopia_, _Deuteranopia_ and _Tritanopia_ for our different games and aid accessibility team in performing various complex testing.